Principles to Learn By

 The university is dedicated to enhancing undergraduate education so that students can explore other disciplines while maintaining a core focus on their primary subject.
 Realizing that today's graduates must understand international issues, Carnegie Mellon is now a global university with an ever-expanding presence across international borders.

-Today, the university has seven colleges and schools: the Carnegie Institute of Technology (engineering), the College of Fine Arts, the College of Humanities and Social Sciences, the Mellon College of Science, the Tepper School of Business (formerly the Graduate School of Industrial Administration), the School of Computer Science and the H. John Heinz III School of Public Policy and Management.
+Today, the university has seven colleges and schools: the College of Engineering, the College of Fine Arts, the Dietrich College of Humanities and Social Sciences, the Mellon College of Science, the Tepper School of Business (formerly the Graduate School of Industrial Administration), the School of Computer Science and the H. John Heinz III School of Public Policy and Management.

 In his letter to the mayor of Pittsburgh establishing Carnegie Technical Schools, Andrew Carnegie wrote, "My heart is in the work."
 Today, the students, faculty and staff of Carnegie Mellon University continue to live and work by these words.